DHRI-Curriculum/Data-and-Ethics/assessment.md

 - I've explored and applied the concepts introduced in data literacies on a variety of data types and formats, so this was nothing new to me.
 - I've some experience in applying the concepts introduced in data literacies, but felt I could get a better understanding.
-- I've done some rudimentary exploration, but I have not considered the process through the concepts in data literacies.
+- I've done some rudimentary exploration, but I have not considered the process through the concepts introduced in data literacies.
 - I have heard about data literacies before, but I have not explored it myself.
 - I didn't know what makes up data literacies was about and have no experience with it.